CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## net_removeFromWhitelist
-(not implemented) Removes the address from the white list.
+Removes the address from the whitelist.

 Params:
  1. address: `string`